Code of Safe Practice

 • Do carry sharps containers by the handle and do not hold them close to the body

-• Do label the sharps containers with premises/departmental address prior to disposal
+• Do label the sharps containers with premises/departmental address before disposal

 • Do keep all sharps waste in a designated, secure area until it is collected